toothless13/aston-martin-f1/README.md

 When initially opening the project you will need to run `npm install`

-You can then use `npm run dev` to start the development build
+You can then use `npm run preview` to run the build

 Alternatively, the project is also hosted here: [Aston Martin F1 Tech Test](https://aston-martin-f1.pages.dev/)